tenten634/kaggle-asl-fingerspelling-1st-place-solution/KAGGLE_COMPLETE_GUIDE.md

 **Expected output:**
 ```
 Cloning into 'kaggle-asl-fingerspelling-1st-place-solution'...
-/content/kaggle/working/kaggle-asl-fingerspelling-1st-place-solution
+/kaggle/working/kaggle-asl-fingerspelling-1st-place-solution
 ```

-**✅ Checkpoint**: You should see the repository cloned and be in the correct directory.
+**✅ Checkpoint**: Repository cloned and you're in the correct directory.

 ---